kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

     :type priority: integer
     :param custom: custom value to be passed over and possibly reused at processing or reporting
     :type custom: string or None
-    :param machine: Cuckoo identifier of the virtual machine you want to use, if none is specified one will be selected automatically
+    :param machine: CAPE identifier of the virtual machine you want to use, if none is specified one will be selected automatically
     :type machine: string or None
     :param platform: operating system platform you want to run the analysis one (currently only Windows)
     :type platform: string or None